St. Anne Shrine of Fall River: Closure

-Re-opened shrine, and restoration of main church
+Reopening of shrine and restoration of main church

-The Saint Anne's Shrine Preservation Society, a registered non-profit charitable organization, through negotiations with the Diocese of Fall River, signed a 10-year lease for the property on July 1, 2019.
-The Society is actively raising funds, independently of the Diocese, to stabilize the building, repair damage from years of neglect, and, over the course of the lease, restore the building as a shrine and location for devotions and study.
-The lower church crypt shrine re-opened July 4, 2019, but the main church remains heavily damaged and closed during restoration efforts.
+The Saint Anne's Shrine Preservation Society, a registered non-profit charitable organization, through negotiations with the Diocese of Fall River, signed a ten-year lease for the property on July 1, 2019.
+The society `actively raises funds, independently of the Diocese, to stabilize the building repair damage from years of neglect; and, over the course of the lease, restore the building as a shrine and location for devotions and study.
+The lower church shrine reopened July 4, 2019, but the main church remains heavily damaged and is closed during restoration efforts.

-On July 26, 2019, hundreds of people attended the Feast of Saint Anne, celebrated by Bishop Edgar daCunha, ordinary of the diocese, in the church's lower crypt church shrine in its first Mass since the closure.
+On July 26, 2019, hundreds of people attended the Feast of Saint Anne, celebrated by Bishop Edgar daCunha, ordinary of the diocese, in the church's lower shrine in its first Mass since the closure.
 The Preservation Society is actively working to open the upper part of the church by 2029.

-The Lower Crypt shrine is the largest Catholic indoor votive candle shrine in Southern New England.
+The lower shrine is the largest Catholic indoor votive candle shrine in Southern New England.
 There is the capacity to hold over 3,000 wax votive candles that are strategically placed around the various side chapels and oratories.

 School

 A school opened in the 1880s, with the first classes in the church basement.
 Its enrollment was 1,559 when the church opened the new school building in 1925.
-By 2007 it was the largest Catholic elementary school in Fall River.
+By 2007, it was the largest Catholic elementary school in Fall River.

-In 2001 there were 432 students.
-At one point in the 2000s the school put in a chapel on the first floor.
+In 2001, there were 432 students.
+At one point in the 2000s, the school put in a chapel on the first floor.
 The school spent $500,000 on windows installed in 2001.
-Renovations to the cafeteria and gymnasium and a new playground were put in place as part of 2005-2006 renovations.
+Renovations to the cafeteria and the gymnasium and a new playground were put into place as part of 2005-2006 renovations.

 The school closed at the conclusion of the 2006–2007 school year, with 206 students, including 22 students in the graduating class.
 Of the non-graduating students, about 20 were to transfer to Fall River's other Catholic schools.

-The school building has since been demolished and a medical building has replaced it under Steward Health Care.
+The school building has since been demolished, and a medical building has replaced it under Steward Health Care.